magento/merchdocs/src/stores/b2b-purchase-order-flow.md

 - Paypal
 - Braintree

 For security reasons, online stores generally do not want to store credit card details while waiting for the approval process to complete.
-Therefore, if an online payment option is selected, the purchase order creator returns to the store after approval, enters the payment details and completes the order.
+Therefore, if an online payment option is selected, the purchase order creator returns to the store after approval, enters the payment details, and completes the order.

 As offline payment methods, such as a money order, are handled outside the website, they are safer.
 Purchase orders with offline payments can be processed automatically, after any approval process.